Click on a topic

 Youth and Junior Symphonies, Sinfonette

 Full year tuition for Youth Symphony is $475, Junior Symphony is $450, and Sinfonette is $370.
+To keep tuition affordable FYS requires 10 volunteer hours from each family per year.
 Please Note: for families with more than one child the tuition is reduced by $25 for each additional sibling with a full year enrollment.
 For example, a family with 3 children enrolled for a full year would have a $50 sibling discount total.

 The Fidalgo Youth Symphony has limited funds available to support students in need of tuition assistance.
 If you are in need of tuition assistance please complete this financial aid form and return it to the Fidalgo Youth Symphony at: